omichels/omichels.github.io/_posts/posts/2024-02-19-terraform-override_for_local_development.md

 }
 ```

-It would be fine to disable the "foo_resource_definitions" terraform part,
+It would be fine to disable the "foo_resource_definitions" part,
-this way you could test the rest of your code more easily.
+this way you could test the rest more easily.

-So, you could use a construct like this, polluting your code and making
+So, you could use a construct like this, but this would be polluting your code and making
 it harder to read: